 Babies develop a fine ear for certain sounds; they have their first lessons in their native language while they are still in the womb.
 Babies are then born ready, designed to learn.
 They are overstimulated with everything.
-Their brains are incapable of using this mechanism that we as adults have developed: a logic of priorities.
+Their brains are incapable of using a mechanism that we, as adults, have developed: a logic of priorities.
 With it, we can tune in what we should focus on and eliminate the rest.
 This happens in a relatively new brain area called the prefrontal cortex.

-We can understand this phenomenon when we try to imagine the first time we live something, an experience that we have never been exposed to.
+We can understand this phenomenon when we try to imagine the first time we experience something, an experience that we have never been exposed to.
 We fall in love for the first time or we travel to Paris for the first time.
-There and we seek cues that help us understand how to adapt to this new situation.
+There, we seek cues that help us understand how to adapt to this new situation.
 And suddenly, this new experience is perceived as much broader, time slows down, and three days seem like a week as we become fully conscious and aware of this novel adventure.

 The babies learned significantly better from these unpredictable instances and showed no evidence of learning from the predictable situation.
 Babies wanted to explore and understand the ball that had deceived them.
 If the ball had passed through the wall, they tested the object’s solidity by smashing it against the table.
 If the ball had stopped in the middle of its path, they tested its gravitational properties by dropping it.
 Babies are surprised by novel stimuli and they seek to understand them just like adults do.
 They learn from this unpredictability similarly to the way you learn to adapt to a new experience.
-So they become little physicists, exploring universal qualities they thought they had previously understood.
+So they become little scientists, exploring universal qualities they thought they had previously understood.

 For young learners, the world is perceived as an incredibly dynamic place with constant novel stimuli.
 Babies understand so much from so little in the way of experience, this tells us that cognitive blocks are then innate to our brains.
 Babies build their intelligence by collecting all these instincts.
 Objects come in types, quantities add up, every cause has an effect, and this understanding requires a minimal level of brain maturation, but it ultimately shapes the way their experience is perceived.